Basic principles of MiBa

 MiBa test results are available for citizens via Sundhed.dk and mobile solutions such as MinSundhed.

-In order for doctors or other healthcare staff to access patient data in MiBa, the staff accessing data needs to be treating the patient in question.
+In order for physicians or other healthcare staff to access patient data in MiBa, the staff accessing data needs to be treating the patient in question.
 Furthermore, all MiBa search queries are logged.

 MiBAlert